 -

-Shoulder pressure for side sleepers
+Shoulder pressure can build while side sleeping

 -